 Entries by Kristin Sample

 Generous donors have already pledged to match donations during the month of March!
 Every dollar that you contribute to the Club will get matched with another dollar.
-Double your donation simply by donating.
-This year, our goal is to raise $30,000.
+Double your impact simply by donating.
+This year, our goal is to raise $40,000.
 For the past several years our club has been extremely fortunate in meeting our goals.

 If you would like to continue the yearly tradition by participating in this year’s March Match, any contribution would be greatly appreciated.
-Donations can be made on our website, on our Facebook page, by mail via check, or in-person at the Club.
+Donations can be made on our website, by mail via check, or in-person at the Club.

 Thank you for caring about the Washtenaw Alano Club.